A Medical Malpractice Defense Lawyer's Survival Tips for Protecting Physicians Named in Malpractice

 At Healthcare Law Partners, we work with our clients to help them protect their license, their reputation and regain their sense of sanity.
-My name is Ben Assad Mirza, coming from a long line of physicians in our family, our team gets it; and we will help you through it.
-We have personally litigated over 2,000 civil law cases involving contracts and torts, and we can help you get through yours as well.
-We serve as the personal attorney in medical malpractice lawyer-lawsuits.
+My name is Ben Assad Mirza, coming from a long line of physicians in our family, our team gets it, and we will help you through it.
+We have personally litigated over 2,000 civil law cases involving contracts and torts, and we can help you get through your lawsuit as well.
+We serve as doctor's personal medical malpractice defense lawyers when defending against a lawsuit.

 When the lawsuit is filed, we help make sense out of the complaint that is filed at the courthouse.
 We help the physician understand what is about to happen.
 To understand the parties, who did what and what the plaintiff(s) is asking for the court to do.
 At this stage we make sure that the insurance policy triggers the "duty to defend" clause and we help choose the right insurance defense counsel.
 We also look for ways to get the physician out of the lawsuit right from the beginning.